tbm/homepage/content/debian/orion/buffalo/kuroboxpro/install.md

 When you get confirmation that the installation has finished, confirm and wait for the installer to finish.
 Once your SSH session terminates, wait a few minutes before you can connect to your newly installed system via SSH.
-You will be able to log in as root or your newly created user.
+You will be able to log in as your newly created user.

 <h2>Success</h2>